Affordable Housing

 Frequently Asked Questions

-Affordable housing stabilizes family units, allows people to live where they work, contributes to the local economy, and provides opportunities for individuals and families of all income levels.
-Fairfax County could not thrive as a community without a housing market able to accommodate the diverse income range of all its workers.
-Affordable housing is not just an issue for the lower-income and underserved populations -- it is a vital resource which benefits everyone.
+Affordable housing allows people to live where they work.
+It helps to stabilize families.
+It contributes to the local economy.
+It provides a place for seniors and others to stay close to family members.
+Fairfax County could not thrive without a housing market able to accommodate the diverse income levels of all its workers.
+Affordable housing is not just an issue for lower-income and underserved populations -- it is a vital resource which benefits everyone.

 We are working with Fairfax County to discover if some of our under-utilized property can be leveraged to help people in the county afford to live in a decent home.
-These homes would be affordable for households earning incomes up to 60% of the Area’s Median Income (AMI), which is currently $108,300 for an individual, $123,750 for a couple, and $157,400 for a family of four.
-These homes would not be subsidized housing but something offered to qualified individuals at about 20% less than the current rental market rate.
+These homes would be affordable for households earning incomes at approximately 60% of the Area’s Median Income (AMI), which is currently $108,300 for an individual, $123,750 for a couple, and $157,400 for a family of four.
+These homes would not be subsidized housing, but something offered to qualified individuals at about 20% less than current rental market rates.

 A few key points to consider:

 • This initiative is still in its early days.
 No financial partner or builder has been identified.
-The feasibility study recommendations by a Georgetown University graduate student are still conceptual in nature.
+Now is a great time to discuss possibilities.

 • This initiative is not about creating subsidized housing.
 It is about offering rental apartments that are somewhat below current market rates to individuals or families who make 60% or less of Fairfax County’s area median income.

-• The proposed site sits along the Fairfax County Parkway and is buffered from the neighboring community by 200 feet, the church building (which is also at the 50’ height) and a dense stand of trees.
+• The proposed site sits along the Fairfax County Parkway and is buffered from the neighboring community by more than 400 feet (greater than the length of a full-sized football field), the church building (which is also 40' height) and a dense stand of trees.

 • Community of Faith is committed to working with Franklin Farm to minimize adverse impacts.
-This includes working on possible traffic mitigations to improve the intersection at Franklin Farm Road, secondary emergency road requirements, and preservation of green space where possible.
+This includes working on possible traffic mitigations to improve the intersection at Franklin Farm Road, developing a community meeting space, and preservation of green space where possible.

 Check this website for updates as they occur.
-You may also send an email to our board with any questions or comments.
-We will be happy to add you to our e-mail list to ensure that you receive updates as they become available.
+You may also send an email to our leadership board with any questions or comments.
+In addition, we will be happy to add you to our Affordable Housing e-mail list to ensure you receive updates as they become available.
 You can sign up by clicking the teal button below.

 Additional Resources